 Everyone knows pizza-making is fun.
 But it’s also fantastically satisfying.
 With this classic recipe, you’ll have great dough nailed in no time.
-Here, two sheep’s milk cheeses paired with arugula and prosciutto is a show-stopper.
+Here, two sheep’s milk cheeses paired with arugula and prosciutto are a show-stopper.
 And fresh chile oil?
 That’s what makes it clear that you’re serious.
 Making pizza is best as a group activity.
 So call the gang over and tell the cousins to bring their friends.
 Or put your kids to work.
-And save us a slice.
+This Prosciutto and arugula pizza will become your go-to for any group gathering.

 In a small bowl, sprinkle the yeast over the warm water; let stand until the yeast is foamy, 5 to 10 minutes.
 (If the yeast does not become foamy, discard it and start over with new yeast.)
 Stir until the yeast dissolves.